MMZK1526/Haskell-RM/README.md

 ### Example

-To follow this example, make sure that `mmzkrm` is installed (see [installation](#Installation)).
+To follow this example, make sure that `mmzkrm` is installed (see [Installation](#Installation)).
 We assume that the executable has been moved to the system path, if you haven't done so, replace all occurrences of `mmzkrm` by the path to the executable.

 The [collatz program](Examples/collatz.rm) is a RM source file that takes one input at R1 and calculates the length of the [Collatz Sequence](https://en.wikipedia.org/wiki/Collatz_conjecture) starting at the input up to the first 1.
 Each line consists of a label and an instruction which specifies the register, the operation on it (+/-), and the label(s) of the next instruction.
-See [syntax](#Syntax) for more information on the syntax of RM source files.
+See [Syntax](#Syntax) for more information on the syntax of RM source files.

 Run `mmzkrm Examples/collatz.rm 65537` from the root directory to evaluate the length of the Collatz Sequence starting from 65537.
 The result is as following: